babelsociety/website/content/manifest/index.md

 ### Major offenses

 Major offenses are always punished with [imprisonment](#imprisonment).
-If the malefactor also has [Awards](#awards), it could be decided to eliminate a part of them and even reset them in the most extreme cases.

-Some examples of major offenses are murder, theft of a massive amount of assets, omission by a manufacturer, pollution, neglecting maintenance of important structures (e.g. bridges), as well as causing a violent group reaction, especially hate crimes.
+Some examples of major offenses are murder, theft of massive amount of assets, omission by a manufacturer, pollution, neglecting maintenance of important structures (e.g. bridges), as well as causing a violent group reaction, especially hate crimes.

 ### Imprisonment